 We performed failure analysis on a cracked heat exchanger for NASA and performed subsequent design modifications.
 A number of cracks were found around the bolt holes of the inlet and outlet tubesheets of a heat exchanger at NASA Glenn Research Center.
 Cracks had initiated at the bolt holes and one extended inwards all the way to the nearest tube hole.

-ANSYS was used to perform the thermal and structural analysis.
-Two detailed three-dimensional models of the inlet and outlet tubesheets were constructed.
-Each was modelled separately, each one including the tubesheet, tubes, head and the shell.
+Part of the analysis involved determining the stress necessary to cause the cracks at the bolt holes.
+A detailed three-dimensional (Ansys) model of the tubesheet was made.
+The same model was used for both thermal and structural analysis.
 Due to the symmetry of the tubes in the tubesheets, only a 30-degree segment of each tubesheet was modeled.
 Sufficient length of the tubes, head and the shell were included in the models to account for their stiffness.

-It was determined that although the heat exchanger was originally designed and constructed to ASME Section VII Division 1 of the ASME Code, the resulting stresses did not meet the allowable stress limits of the Code.
-We made design modifications to enable the heat exchanger to meet the Code.
+Although the heat exchanger was originally designed and constructed to ASME Section VII Division 1 of the ASME Code, the resulting stresses did not meet the allowable stress limits of the Code.
+We thus designed repairs and design modifications to enable the heat exchanger to meet the Code.

 We perform engineering design and analysis and troubleshooting services to various Codes for clients in the aerospace, manufacturing and petrochemical industries.
 Give us a call – Let’s talk about your needs.

 – Introduction to Fatigue Analysis